beaumccartney/CPSC351/mt2-info-sheet.typ

 - $delta$ is similar to standard Turing machines with a slightly different type: $delta : (Qnohalt) times Gamma arrow.r Q times Gamma times {"L", "R"}$.

-Configurations (including initial configurations) and transitions/moves are the same as for standard turing machines.
+Configurations (including initial configurations) and transitions/moves are the same as for standard Turing machines.

 If a Turing machine computes a partial function #functype then the following properties are satisfied, for every string #arbstring1: